SAP-samples/cap-cds-hands-on/exercises/05/README.md

 this workshop.

-We can also ignore `localized`, which is a construct that allows the model to reflect the reality of internationalisation where we can and should provide texts in different locales for different audiences (think of the tables that are suffixed with `T` in the core ERP system, such as `TCURT` as mentioned earlier in this exercise).
+We can also ignore `localized`, which is a construct that allows the model to reflect the reality of internationalisation that lets us provide texts in different locales for different audiences (think of the tables that are suffixed with `T` in the core ERP system, such as `TCURT` as mentioned earlier in this exercise).